spidermin/CompaniesHouse/README.md

 In order to get the required data, two API calls are needed.
 One being company search and the other being insolvency information.

-A simple search form is required in order to passed the searched term to the API.
+A simple search form is required in order to pass the searched term to the API.
 This is also validated and trimmed.